jerry88277/Assignment-1-Digital-Image-Processing-Functions-Reading-and-Point-Operation/README.md

 ## Usage
 1. open cmd
-2. type 'python read_pic.py'
+2. type 'python read_pic.py' to transform images in data folder
-3. get the result of images transformation in data folder
+3. get the result of images transformation in output folder